JaclynCoate/6372_Project_2/README.md

 * [Data] - data for the project

 ## Contributors
-Please contact any of the members below:
+These individual contributors put in equal amounts of work in order to accomplish the final written report.
+Feel free to contact any of the members below:
  - Jaclyn Coate: jcoate@smu.edu
  - Josh Eysenbach: jeysenbach@smu.edu
  - Branum Stephan: bstephan@smu.edu